BBC Radio 1 Dance: Programming

 At launch in October 2020, Radio 1 Dance primarily featured repeated dance music programming from the main BBC Radio 1 schedule.
+This included one-hour playlist shows originally broadcast as part of Radio 1 Early Breakfast, which were then repeated across the week to form the majority of the daytime output.
+Regular hosts during this period included Adele Roberts, Arielle Free and Connor Coates.

-During its early years, the schedule remained largely unchanged, aside from adjustments to Friday night simulcasts, which were revised following the departure of Annie Mac in July 2021.
+The schedule also drew on presenters from Radio 1's Friday Early Breakfast initiative, in which emerging radio DJs at the start of their broadcasting careers are given month-long stints on the Friday edition of the show.
+These presenters subsequently contributed to Radio 1 Dance.
+During its early years, the overall schedule remained largely unchanged, aside from adjustments to Friday night simulcasts, which were revised following the departure of Annie Mac in July 2021.

 In June 2024, the corporation announced a significant schedule refresh for Radio 1 Dance, introducing new and exclusive programmes to the stream from 15 July 2024.
-These changes were made in anticipation of the station’s expansion beyond online streaming, ahead of its eventual launch on DAB+ in September 2025.
+This also ended the repeated playlist shows from Radio 1 Early Breakfast.
+These changes were made in anticipation of the station's expansion beyond online streaming, ahead of its eventual launch on DAB+ in September 2025.

+A further schedule change was announced in 2026, introducing new daytime programmes and changes to the station's specialist evening output.

 Monday to Friday Daytime

-Arielle Free hosts Radio 1 Dance Morning, which airs from 9 am to 12 pm.
-This is followed by Radio 1 Dance with Connor Coates, a daily playlist broadcast from Belfast.
-This the first show on the station to be regularly broadcast outside of London as part of the BBC's Across The UK strategy.
+Matty Chiabi presents the Radio 1 Dance playlist from 6 am to 9 am, produced by BBC Audio in Belfast.
+Arielle Free follows with the flagship Radio 1 Dance Morning show from 9 am to 12 pm.
+From midday, Charlie Tee presents the Radio 1 Dance afternoon playlist, produced by We Are Grape in Birmingham.
+The Belfast and Birmingham productions form part of the BBC's Across the UK strategy to increase programme production outside London.

 From 3 pm, Radio 1 Dance Party Starters airs for an hour.
-This show is hosted by Jess Iszatt six days a week (Saturday to Thursday), while the Friday edition is hosted by Sam MacGregor and Danni Diston, and simulcast with the main Radio 1 network.
+This show is also hosted by Charlie Tee six days a week (Saturday to Thursday), while the Friday edition is hosted by Sam MacGregor and Danni Diston, and simulcast with the main Radio 1 network.
 In the drivetime slot, Radio 1's Dance Anthems, a flagship dance programme on the network featuring classic dance music in the mix, airs for two hours at 4 pm with Charlie Hedges.

 Monday to Wednesday Evening

-Monday to Wednesday, the evening show (6–8 pm) is a repeat of Pete Tong's Friday night Radio 1 show.
+Monday to Wednesday, the evening show (6–8 pm) is a repeat of Pete Tong's Friday night programme.
 This is followed by Radio 1's Classic Essential Mix from 8 pm, a replay of two-hour mixes from the Radio 1 Dance archive.
 A two-hour industry partnership programme airs from 10 pm with current partnerships including Defected Records, HE.SHE.THEY. and DnB Allstars.

-From midnight to 2 am, Radio 1's Residency airs on Mondays, Martha on Tuesdays and Radio 1's Essential Mix on Wednesdays.
+From midnight, The Residency on Radio 1 Dance airs on Mondays, Pete Tong's Essential History of Dance on Tuesdays and Radio 1's Essential Mix on Wednesdays.